daneshrao/openinnovations-ai-project/shared-components/EKS.md

    - **Role**: Routes traffic to Kubernetes services, enabling load balancing and SSL termination using AWS Certificate Manager.

 ### 5. **Ingress Controller**
-   - **Description**: The Ingress Controller manages external access to services within the EKS cluster, routing HTTP/HTTPS requests to the appropriate services.
+   - **Description**: The Nginx Ingress Controller manages external access to services within the EKS cluster, routing HTTP/HTTPS requests to the appropriate services.
    - **Role**: Works with ALB and service definitions to route traffic based on defined rules and paths.

 ### 6. **Services and Pods**